 2. After you get checked out and a few days or week pass, if you are still hurting, follow up with your treating doctor.
-If you still are in pain after a couple of days, then you should follow up with your primary care physician (family doctor) or walk in PA / clinic physician assistant to discuss your condition with a trained professional.
+If you still are in pain after a couple of days, then you should follow up with your primary care physician (family doctor) or walk-in clinic physician's assistant to discuss your condition with a trained professional.
 They can help with a treatment plan and discuss more or less serious conditions as appropriate.
 They’ll know what to do!

-5. If physical therapy (PT) doesn’t help, go back to your orthopaedic doctor for a follow up.
+5. If physical therapy (PT) doesn’t help, go back to your orthopedic doctor for a follow-up.
 Your health insurance company usually will not pay for an MRI until you have completed physical therapy.
 If you are still not better, then your doctor can order an MRI that will show a lot more than the X-rays that don’t show much.

-7. This should go without saying, but I’ll say it: don’t miss any doctors appointments.
+7. This should go without saying, but I’ll say it: don’t miss any doctor appointments.

 8. If you are still not getting better, seek second opinions when you reach the end of the line with your first doctor.
 Often times they will have a colleague to whom they can make a referral to help get you the treatment specialist that you need.

 9. Lastly, consider chiropractic treatment.
 Some people will have lifelong injuries that can only be treated by consistent chiropractic treatment.
 You won’t know if it will help you until you try.
 The frequency will be a lot in the beginning, possibly 3-4 times per week, but that will taper off as the treatments begin to work.
 Then, you can just come in as needed.